Transportation in Pittsburgh: Norfolk Southern (NS)

-On the Mon and Pittsburgh lines over 60 trains a day pass through the city.
+On the Mon and Pittsburgh lines, over 60 trains a day pass through the city.

 CSX

 CSX operates the former Baltimore and Ohio Railroad (B&O) and the Pittsburgh and Lake Erie Railroad (P&LE).
 Many of the old B&O lines have been removed or are unused.
 Formerly an important part of the B&O system, Glenwood Yard is leased and operated by the Allegheny Valley Railroad for local jobs.
 The yard used to give access to the B&O's Grant Street Station in Downtown Pittsburgh.
-The building has been rebuilt into a PNC Bank building and the old right-of-way is now a bike path.
-The B&O main line, which cuts north and under across Pittsburgh by the Schenley Tunnel, is now used by the AVR.
+The building has been rebuilt into a PNC Bank building, and the old right-of-way is now a bike path.
+The B&O main line, which runs north and under Pittsburgh via the Schenley Tunnel, is now used by the AVR.
 The 33rd Street Railroad Bridge over the Allegheny River is still used: AVR trains connect with Norfolk Southern's Pittsburgh Line about a mile east of Penn Station.
 CSX freight trains use the former P&LE through McKeesport, PA, and Braddock, PA, before crossing the Mononghela River into Homestead, PA.
 The P&LE line and the Mon Line run side by side until the Mon Line crosses the Ohio Connecting Railroad Bridge at McKees Rocks, Pennsylvania.
 On an average day, the P&LE line carries about 30–35 trains.

 Class II railroads

-Wheeling & Lake Erie

 The Wheeling & Lake Erie is a regional railroad incorporated in 1990 after the Norfolk and Western Railway sold trackage from the original Wheeling & Lake Erie Railroad.